Network Sniffing and Security Measures

 Network Sniffing in Detail and Security Measures

-Sniffing is a common word in the everyday tongue.
-How about Network Sniffing as a cyber security jargon?
-Most of the people who are into this field know about this concept of sniffing.
-Let us get to understand what it really is, from the scratch.
+Sniffing is a common word in everyday parlance.
+However, does it have any alternative usage in the realm of Cybersecurity?
+How about using Network Sniffing as a cybersecurity jargon?
+Currently, most of the people that are already a part of the field are aware about the concept of Sniffing.
+However, for an average Internet user, it may be a foreign term.
+However, let us attempt to understand what it really is, right from scratch.

-It is the most commonly used trick you can say or science or a mechanism(whatever suits you) used by prying hackers.
-It involves
+It is the most commonly used trick, you can say or science or a mechanism(whatever suits you) used by prying hackers.
+It involves the following:

 Now, for those who don’t know, packets are the lifeline of internet communication.
 They are the messengers that carry information.
 Like in old days if somebody could catch a pigeon that carried a note, they would get to read it.
 It is like that pigeon.
 But network sniffing is not catching the pigeon, it is just being able to read what it is carrying.